phoenixrider12/Multi-VOLTA-Exploration-and-Dynamic-Map-Updates/README.md

 For our purpose, we are using Mediapipe's [Objectron](https://google.github.io/mediapipe/solutions/objectron.html#camera-coordinate) module.
 It is an opensource module which can detect objects like chairs, shoes, coffee mugs and cameras.
 ![objectron](https://user-images.githubusercontent.com/76533398/178235387-539dfcab-b17a-4c49-bdf2-74c6f62dc29e.png)

 After getting coordinates of all 9 points in camera view frame, we transform them into real world using [Look-At Transformation](https://www.scratchapixel.com/lessons/mathematics-physics-for-computer-graphics/lookat-function) technique.
 Since we can't transform a point to its actual real world coordinate but instead to a 3D line in real world, we compute multiple such lines using multiple cameras and then use gradient descent optimization algorithm to extract the actual coordinates of each point.
+Then from the real world coordinates of all 9 points, we compute its center's coordinates and its dimensions.

+## Map Update

+For performing map updates, we have added a new layer to the global costmap as a plugin.
+That plugin receives data from objectron and updates the cost of object's new location as well as its previous location.